 - Improved dental health: Anyone with a life-long sweet tooth knows how negatively it can impact your teeth!
 Sugar can create an acidic, cavity-prone mouth.

 - Healthy weight management: If your diet consists of a lot of sugar, it will be difficult to lose weight, no matter how hard you try.
 Reducing sugar can help.

 - Improved energy: Highs and lows of a sugar-fueled diet become a thing of the past.
 Without sugar, your body can sustain a constant energy level throughout the day.

 - Healthy blood sugar levels: Having high blood sugar can put you at risk for chronic health problems.
-Reducing the amount of sugar you consume can help lower that risk.
+Reducing the amount of sugar you consume can help support optimal health.

-- Improved focus: Without sugar, you won’t deal with sugar crashes throughout the day, and your mind will be better able to concentrate on tasks.
+- Improved focus: Without sugar, you won’t deal with sugar crashes throughout the day, and your mind should be better able to concentrate on tasks.

 Get rid of processed and junk foods

 Most processed foods contain sugar.
-Even the foods that seem healthy, like whole-wheat sandwich bread and dark chocolate.
-You could read each individual food label to determine whether the food is worth keeping or throwing out, or you could do much less work and switch completely to unprocessed, whole foods like fresh fruits, vegetables, meats, eggs, nuts, and seeds.
+Even the foods that seem healthy, like whole wheat sandwich bread and dark chocolate.
+You could read each individual food label to determine whether the food is worth keeping or throwing out— look for the “added sugar” line on the label— or you could switch completely to unprocessed, whole foods like fresh fruits, vegetables, meats, eggs, nuts, and seeds.

 Eat a high protein, nutrient-rich breakfast

 Protein fills you up and gives you lasting energy.
 In the morning you’re more likely to crave something sweet, and the most convenient breakfast foods contain sugar.
 Eggs, protein smoothies, and nuts are all high in protein and will train your body to use protein for energy first thing in the morning.